Hindered stokesian settling of discs and rods

-The data shown in Fig.~\ref{fig:Fig_3}(a) indicate a monotonically increasing trend for $H(a^*)$, showing that the effect of increasing volume fraction is indeed to hinder collective sedimentation, as is the case with spheres.
-As a point of reference, we show in the inset curves for the Richardson-Zaki function with $n=4.5$ and $5.5$ (which represent global fits\cite{brzinski2018observation} to data for spheres at $Pe>10^8$ and $Pe<10^8$, respectively, in this regime of volume fraction).
-By comparison, deviations from $H=1$ appear at smaller interparticle separation $a^*$ for discs and rods compared to spheres.
-Indeed, for these shaped particles, hindering appears for $a^*<1$, or $a<L$, in a regime where the particles cannot rotate freely.
-Said differently, with the same relative spatial distribution, non-spherical particles show much less hindering than spheres indicating that spheres occupy a significantly higher hydrodynamic volume than nonspherical particles.
+The data shown in Fig.~\ref{fig:Fig_3}(a) indicate a monotonically increasing trend for $H(a^*)$, showing that the effect of increasing volume fraction is indeed to hinder collective sedimentation, as with spheres.
+As a point of reference, we show in the inset curves for the Richardson-Zaki function with $n=4.5$ and $5.5$ which represent global fits \cite{brzinski2018observation} to data for spheres at $Pe>10^8$ and $Pe<10^8$, respectively.
+(For spheres, we use an expression for $a^*(\phi)$ valid to higher $\phi$ \cite{torquato1995nearest, supp}.)
+Deviations from $H=1$ appear at smaller normalized interparticle separation $a^*$ for discs and rods compared to spheres.
+Indeed, for shaped particles, hindering manifests for $a^*<1$, or $a<L$, in a semi-dilute regime where particles cannot rotate freely.
+Said differently, with the same relative spatial distribution, non-spherical particles show much less hindering than spheres.

-To more quantitatively compare between different aspect ratio, $A$, we shifted the data for each shape by a factor $S(A)$ to achieve the best possible collapse against spheres, by minimizing the total least squared\cite{golub1973some,golub1980analysis} deviation between the data and the Richardson-Zaki function with $n=4.5$, as shown in Fig.~\ref{fig:Fig_3}(b).
-We also included data from Herzhaft \& Guazzelli and Turney \textit{et al.} \cite{herzhaft1999experimental,turney1995hindered} in Fig.~\ref{fig:Fig_3}(b), shifted in the same manner.
+To more quantitatively compare between different aspect ratios, $A$, we shifted the data horizontally for each shape by a factor $S(A)$ to achieve the best possible collapse against spheres, by minimizing the total least squared deviation \cite{golub1973some,golub1980analysis} between the shifted data and the Richardson-Zaki function with $n=4.5$, as shown in Fig.~\ref{fig:Fig_3}(b).
+We also included data from Refs. \cite{herzhaft1999experimental,turney1995hindered} in Fig.~\ref{fig:Fig_3}(b), shifted in the same manner.
 To the extent that these eight data sets collapse within experimental error, the shift factor $S(A)$ captures the shape-dependence of the hindering effect of equally spaced particles with equal largest dimension.